 For those who aren’t prepared to pay the college sticker price, you need to compare colleges using the Average Net Price.
 Average Net Price is the average amount all students pay after deducting gift aid.
 This doesn’t include loans and work study.
 If you have two colleges that have the same sticker price, you can use average net price as a way to compare their financial aid generosity.

 The problem is that it is only an average and the average may not apply to your specific situation.
 This is why you should always use a net price calculator before actually applying to a college.
 Yet knowing the average net price is a faster way to compare colleges than actually using the net price calculator in every situation.

-Given the ever increasing cost of college, it’s only natural that more people are taking post-graduation earnings into consideration when comparing colleges.
-The problem is that the data available doesn’t always make for accurate comparisons.
+Given the ever increasing cost of college, it’s only natural that more people are taking post-graduation earnings into consideration when they compare colleges.
+The problem is that the data available don’t always make for accurate comparisons.
 The biggest problem is that graduates’ earnings will depend on their major and where they live.
 And none of the information currently available takes into account both considerations.